w3f/Grant-Milestone-Delivery/evaluations/evaluation-template.md

 | 2.  | ... |...| ...|
 | ... | ... |...| ...|

-It should also be checked if the software is published under an open-source license.
+Ideally all links inside the above table should include the commit hash, which was used for testing the delivery.
+It should also be checked if the software is published under the correct open-source license.

 ## General Notes